Tabita Association

 Tabita Businesses

 There has been a dairy farm in Dancu since before Moldova gained independence in 1991.
 It used to be one of the biggest co-operative dairies in the country, producing milk for drinking and a soft, traditional Moldovan cheese called Brinza.
 Following independence, the economy collapsed and unfortunately many of the businesses ceased to function, including the Dancu dairy farm.
 Moldova rapidly became Europe's poorest country, and people began leaving in search of work elsewhere.
 When Pastor Dumitru had his vision of creating sustainable businesses to help the community to flourish again, he naturally thought about restarting the dairy farm.
 The first dairy opened in 2003 with 20 cows but unfortunately had to close in 2007 following a severe drought.
-The current dairy opened in 2011, and today (2023) has 50 cows which are a mixture of Jersey cows, Holsteins and a traditional Moldovan breed.
-The dairy continues to develop, and currently has a new barn under construction which will enable them to expand their herd with cows that they have bred themselves.
+The current dairy opened in 2011, and today (2024) has 50 cows which are a mixture of Jersey cows, Holsteins and a traditional Moldovan breed.
+The dairy continues to develop, with the recent addition of a new barn (2023) and new tractor (2024) which will enable them to expand their herd with cows that they have bred themselves.

 Today, the dairy farm produces milk to make five types of cheese - Cedar Classic, Geak Classic and Geak Picante, Gouda Favorite and Gouda Premium.
 As well as selling locally, they have contracts with supermarket chains in Chisinau, attend Farmers Markets and Food Exhibitions in both Moldova and Romania, produce gift sets for special occasions, and are increasingly visited by organised groups of tourists.
 You can find out more here from their website here https://www.dancufarm.com.